fickludd/dinosaur/README.md

 To run Dinosaur `Java 1.6` or greater is needed.
 The only required input data is the MS data in the mzML-format.
 We recommend using ProteoWizard to produce the mzML.

+Dinosaur can be acquired either by downloading a pre-compiled release (click the Release tag), or by downloadning the source and compiling.

+### Direct download of binary

+Click the releases button and select the version you want (Click the .jar file).

+### Get Dinosaur from source

-Download the Dinosaur source and binary either using the program `git`, or by direct download of a zip.
+Download the Dinosaur source using either the program `git`, or by direct download of a zip.

-### using Git

-install git and run the following on the commandline
+For git, install git and run the following on the commandline

 > git clone https://github.com/fickludd/dinosaur

-### direct download

-navigate to https://github.com/fickludd/dinosaur and click 'Download ZIP'.
+or navigate to https://github.com/fickludd/dinosaur and click 'Download ZIP' to download the source directly.

 To execute Dinosaur
 -------------------

-navigate to the unzipped Dinosaur folder, and run on the commandline
+navigate to the unzipped Dinosaur folder or , and run on the commandline

 > java -jar bin/Dinosaur-1.1.0.free.jar